Golden Bridge Vietnam: How to Visit Da Nang’s Most Iconic Spot

 Given that the cable car line runs close to the bridge, you can snap some photos from above or below as you approach the nearby station.
 Once you exit the cable car station building, there’s a terrace at the level of the bridge from where you can capture images with the bridge in the background.
 Alternatively, there is also this sidewalk, positioned at a lower level along the bridge, located in the flower garden, where you can take photos from a more distant perspective or from just under the bridge.

-📷 Time of day recommendations for optimal lighting
+📷 Best time of the day for ideal lighting

 Honestly, this is a hard one.
 Because being on the mountain, the Golden Bridge experiences an extremely moody weather, with fog and clouds and rain showers.
 So, its more about luck.
 This is why the time of day can dramatically affect the quality of lighting in your photos.